 The extent of subclinical and latent mastitis in a herd is frequently greater than suspected.
 In untreated herds a significant buildup of subclinical mastitis may occur during the dry period, which results in clinical severity after a few lactations.
 The adverse influence of subclinical mastitis on milk yield, the risk of cross-infection, and the chance of clinical mastitis flare-up make it necessary to treat the matter as a herd problem.
 Clinical studies have proven the value of treating all the cows in heavily infected herds as they are dried off.
 When the herd infection has been reduced, it may be desirable to be more selective in treating infected quarters.

 Each carton contains 12 alcohol swabs to facilitate proper cleaning and disinfecting of the teat orifice.

-How SuppliedOrbenin-DC is supplied in cartons of 12 single-dose syringes with 12 alcohol swabs.
+How SuppliedOrbenin-DC is supplied in cartons of 12 single-dose syringes with 12 alcohol swabs and pails of 144 single dose syringes with 144 alcohol wipes.
 Each disposable syringe contains 500 mg of cloxacillin as the benzathine salt in 7.5 g of suitable base.

 Do Not Store Above 24°C (75°F)

 Orbenin-DC™ is a trademark owned by and used under license from SmithKline Beecham.

 © 2022 Merck & Co., Inc., Rahway, NJ, USA and its affiliates.

 |Technical Service (Companion Animal):||800-224-5318|